FOGProject/fog-docs/docs/installation/install_fog_client.md

 ## Prerequisites

-We\'re assuming that you have a running FOG server that was installed according to the instruction above in this manual
+We're assuming that you have a running FOG server that was installed according to the instruction above in this manual

-The machine that you\'re installing the FOG client on is a Windows 10 machine.
+The machine that you're installing the FOG client on is a Windows 10 machine.

 !!! info